dkallen78/Mathemagicus-Version-2.0/README.md

 Added lots of stuff for learning the first spell and making sure it works properly.
 Short on time, more details later...

+## 11/18/17

+### Update

+I added the subtraction functionality in and got it working properly.

+I also put in the triangle/fireball spell and some flashing animations for that.
+I had to modify my checkAnswers() function to accept an additional argument that determines how much damage an attack does.

-### Up next: more spells and unlocking other dungeons
+### Up next: more spells, determining boss rewards, and unlocking other dungeons